SofSanUrb/react-Phone-Catalog/README.md

 CLOUD_API_SECRET=your-cloudinary-secret
 ````
 ## 💯 Improvements
--  Good practice use one repository for the client side and one separate repository for the server side.
+- Good practice: using one repository for the client side and one separate repository for the server side.
 - Apply Testing
 - Protect the Database from non logged-in users with authentication feature